zimonitrome/vscode-color-blocks/README.md

 * Add optional pattern such as stripes to the background
 * Setting to wrap indentation before and after
 * Setting to store color ranges in a separate file.
 For `myfile.py` a 2nd file `myfile.py.cbc` would be used.
+* Support light theme better
+    * Make comments lighter instead of brighter
+        * Change settings and variable to not say "brighter"/"lighter"

 ## Known Issues